Understanding and Resolving User Permission Issues

 3. File Ownership and Permissions in Docker Containers

-When files are created inside a container, they are typically owned by the user running the process.
-If you later run processes as a different user, you may find that you lack the necessary permissions to access those files.
+When files are created inside a containerContainers are lightweight, portable units that encapsulate software and its dependencies, enabling consistent execution across different environments.
+They leverage OS-level virtualization for efficiency.
+More », they are typically owned by the user running the process.
+If you later run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » processes as a different user, you may find that you lack the necessary permissions to access those files.

 Solution